Garden Room Permitted Development

-Garden Rooms, up to 30 metres square, are exempt from building regulations.
-The rules are as follows:
+A garden room with an internal floor area of up to and including 30 metres square is exempt from the current building regulations.
+The current guidelines are as follows:

 Built And Installed On Site To Comply!

-All our garden rooms are specifically designed and installed to meet the requirements of the permitted development regulations and building regulation requirements.
+All our garden rooms are specifically designed, constructed and installed to meet the requirements of the permitted development regulations and building regulation requirements.

 2.5m height garden rooms - 0.5m or 1.0m from boundary (depending upon floor area).